Think you know everything there is to know about water? You can't be sure until you Test Your WaterSense!

 Renovated Floor Plan

-Adding on in back and moving two interior walls enlarged the kitchen to 282 square feet:
+Adding on in back and moving two interior walls enlarged the kitchen to 282 square feet:1.
+Extended the room 16 feet, allowing space for a light-filled breakfast area.

 2. Added a 4-foot-long peninsula for prep space and a snack bar, and put in a window over the sink.